huntergps/handbook-docs/FuseJS/4 - APIs.md

 ### `deleteSync`

-Delete a file from the application folder:
+Delete a file from the application folder, returning `true` on a success:

-	storage.deleteSync("filename.txt");
+	var wasDeleted = storage.deleteSync("filename.txt");

 ## $(Lifecycle)